Carlos Gastélum

-Carlos Alberto "El Chispa" Gastélum (/es/; born October 29, 1979) is a Mexican former professional baseball infielder.
+Carlos Alberto "El Chispa" Gastélum (/es/; born October 29, 1979) is a Mexican former professional baseball infielder who currently serves as the third base coach for the Acereros de Monclova of the Mexican League.
 He played for the Naranjeros de Hermosillo, as well as Venados de Mazatlán in the Mexican Pacific League in the winter.
 He started practicing baseball at the age of three years in his native Huatabampo, Sonora in the infancy category of a team called Ibarra Hermanos Ceballos.
-Gastélum often wears the number 5 on his uniform, as his firstborn child was born on the 5th.

 Playing career

 Tigres de Quintana Roo

 Gastélum joined the Tigres de Quintana Roo of the Mexican League for the 2005 season, and played with the club through the 2018 season.
 He became a free agent after the 2018 season.

 Pericos de Puebla

 On April 3, 2019, he signed with the Pericos de Puebla.
 In 53 games for Puebla, he hit .278/.337/.385 with three home runs and 20 RBI.
 On October 4, Gastélum retired from professional baseball.